'They've made mistakes': Former Olympic sailor weighs in on NZ's SailGP campaign

 "I imagine that would devastate you for a good few months; it's going to take a while to bounce back from that, and maybe the second half of their season was a little bit tainted by that.

-"More than any team in SailGP, talking about fresh starts, talking about a new season, these guys will be looking forward to Bermuda the most, in my opinion.
-Talk about a reset, talk about a fresh start, talk about the talent on paper, talk about the group they have around them that have effectively won the last two America's Cups, they will be really looking forward to Bermuda.
-They're going back to waters they know, they've modified their playbook through this year, they're surrounded by a tight group – when you talk about tight groups, the Kiwis are a tight group.
+"More than any team in SailGP, talking about fresh starts, a new season, these guys will be looking forward to Bermuda the most.
+A reset, a fresh start, the talent on paper, the group they have around them that have effectively won the last two America's Cups - they will be really looking forward to Bermuda.
+They're going back to waters they know, they've modified their playbook through this year, they're surrounded by a tight group.

-"I am expecting big things, and I am expecting them to be in the Grand Final this year.
-I said it in commentary at the end of season two, and I am expecting them to be in the Grand Final at the end of this year.
+"I am expecting big things, and I am expecting them to be in the grand final this year.
 They will be the team that makes the significant jump."

-SailGP's third season will see the inclusion of two new teams – Canada and Switzerland – lineup alongside New Zealand, Australia, USA, Japan, Denmark, Spain, Great Britain and France in a 10-team expanded fleet, with as many events on the calendar.
+SailGP's third season will see the inclusion of two new teams – Canada and Switzerland – lining up alongside New Zealand, Australia, USA, Japan, Denmark, Spain, Great Britain and France in a 10-team expanded fleet, with as many events on the calendar.